the-code-genin/cradle/README.md

 You should get familiar with [the Slim microframework](http://www.slimframework.com/) first before trying out cradle as most Cradle components are built on it's components.

+Cradle can be used as a framework for regular web apps, APIs and more.
+It is component agnostic and only defines a router and application structure.
+The rest is left to you to figure out.

 If you appreciate the project, remember to leave a star, thank you.

 Developed and maintained by [Mohammed I. Adekunle](https://github.com/Iyiola-am).